The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games: Introduction

-Theorem~\ref{thm:informal1} establishes that the incentives minimizing the price of anarchy have corresponding price of stability equal to the price of anarchy.
-This is perhaps unexpected as, in the uninventivized setting, there exists a significant gap between the price of anarchy and price of stability.
-For example, in polynomial congestion games, the price of anarchy grows exponentially in the order $d$ \cite{aland2011exact} while the price of stability grows only polynomially in $d$ \cite{christodoulou2015price}.
-Observe that Theorem~\ref{thm:informal1} also implies (by contrapositive) that any improvement in the price of stability necessarily comes at the expense of the price of anarchy, as any mechanism $T$ with ${\rm PoS}(T)<{\rm PoA}^*$ must have price of anarchy satisfying ${\rm PoA}(T)>{\rm PoA}^*$.
+\emph{Optimizing for anarchy or stability.} Our first contribution characterizes the Price of Stability of the family of congestion games under taxes that minimize the Price of Anarchy.
+Specifically, Theorem~\ref{thm:optimal_poa} establishes that taxes achieving minimum Price of Anarchy, ${\rm MinPoA}(n,\mc{L}) = \min_T {\rm PoA}(\mc{G}^{n,\mc{L}}_T)$, have corresponding Price of Stability \emph{equal} to the Price of Anarchy.
+The result holds for any family of congestion games with convex, nondecreasing resource costs, including polynomial congestion games.\footnote{Convex, nondecreasing resource cost functions appear in many important problem settings, including congestion in transportation networks \cite{united1964traffic}, diseconomies of scale \cite{pigou1920economics,coase1960problem}, and multiagent coordination \cite{murphey2000target}.} This result is perhaps unexpected as -- at least in the setting without taxes -- there can exist a significant gap between the Price of Anarchy and Price of Stability.
+For example, in polynomial congestion games, the Price of Anarchy grows exponentially in the order $d$ \cite{aland2011exact} while the Price of Stability grows only polynomially in $d$ \cite{christodoulou2015price}.
+The result in Theorem~\ref{thm:optimal_poa} also implies -- by contrapositive -- that any improvement in the Price of Stability necessarily comes at the expense of the Price of Anarchy, as any rule $T$ with Price of Stability strictly less than ${\rm MinPoA}(n,\mc{L})$ necessarily has Price of Anarchy strictly greater than ${\rm MinPoA}(n,\mc{L})$.

-\emph{The Pareto frontier of inefficiency.} Our second main result demonstrates that there exists a tradeoff between the price of anarchy and price of stability, and characterizes an upper and lower bound on the corresponding Pareto frontier.